Install MySQL server + PHP + phpMyAdmin

 $ sudo mysql_secure_installation

-Enter new root password for the first time or the existing root password.
+Enter sudo user password, and new mysql root password for the first time or the existing mysql root password.

 When answering the secure installation questions: